-Anytime the Department of the Interior and its bureaus buy, sell, lease, trade, or conduct any type of land-related activities, it must be done at fair market value to protect the public trust.
+Anytime the Department of the Interior buys, sells, leases, trades, or conducts any other type of land-related transaction, it must be done at fair market value to protect the public trust.
 AVSO is the only office within the Department with delegated authority from the Secretary to conduct appraisals to determine fair market value.
-This position provides AVSO opportunities to interact with many diverse internal programs as well as external organizations, such as Tribal appraisal programs and the many NGOs that assist the Department with meeting its land and trust management objectives.
+As a result, AVSO interacts with many diverse programs and organizations, including Tribal appraisal programs and the many non-governmental organizations (NGOs) that assist the Department with meeting its land and trust management objectives.

-Authorized for just over 200 employees, AVSO is the third largest appraisal organization in the Federal Government, only trailing the Department of Veterans Affairs and the Department of Housing and Urban Development in the number of appraisers on staff.
-AVSO has offices from Anchorage to Atlanta, Palm Springs to Pennsylvania and scattered all over in between.
-We are geographically dispersed to provide the best coverage to our clients.
+In number of appraisers on staff, AVSO is the third largest appraisal organization in the Federal Government, trailing only the Department of Veterans Affairs and the Department of Housing and Urban Development.
+With offices from Anchorage to Atlanta, Billings to Bloomington and scattered all over in between, AVSO is geographically dispersed to provide the best coverage to its clients.